 Hanahau‘oli appreciates your interest in our school.
-This section contains information and answers to questions frequently asked by parents.
-We hope this will be helpful to you during the application process.
+This section contains information and answers to questions frequently asked by parents and guardians.
+We hope this list will be helpful to you during the application process.

 How are students interviewed?